kowainik/slist/README.md

 [![Stackage Nightly](http://stackage.org/package/slist/badge/nightly)](http://stackage.org/nightly/package/slist)
 [![MPL-2.0 license](https://img.shields.io/badge/license-MPL--2.0-blue.svg)](LICENSE)

+> ⚠️ Caution: this is a very opinionated library.
+There is no intention to replace the standard list data type.
+> We are aware of every design decision we made for this package, and we are taking responsibility for that design.
+> If you find it inappropriate, please, consider to use another library instead, that would fulfil your requirements.

 This package introduces sized list data type — `Slist`.
 The data type has the following shape: